Skip to content

 Security

-This page collect security considerations related to Immich Distribution.
-Remember that the upstream Immich project is still early and actively developed so calibrate your expectations after that.
+This page collects security considerations related to Immich Distribution.
+Remember that the upstream Immich project is still in early and active development, so please calibrate your expectations accordingly.

 Network Services

 Immich is built as several discrete services communicating with each other over HTTP.
-Upstream Immich is built on the assumption that all processes are running inside a private network (inside Docker).
-This is not the case for this snap, it's contained inside a sandbox but the network is shared with the host.
+Upstream Immich assumes all its processes run within a private network (typically inside Docker).
+This is not the case for this Snap package; while it's contained within a sandbox, the network is shared with the host system.

 Important information if the OS is shared

-If this system is shared with other untrusted users or processes consider deploying this inside a private network namespace, container or VM.
-It's possible to trigger unwanted API calls with a command like curl http://127.0.0.1:3003/....
+If this system is shared with other untrusted users or processes, consider deploying Immich Distribution inside a private network namespace, container, or virtual machine.
+It's possible for local users or processes to trigger unwanted API calls, for example, using a command like curl http://127.0.0.1:3003/....

 Snapd Sandbox

-If your Linux distribution fully supports all the security futures of snapd (like Ubuntu) the sandbox should keep processes running inside the immich-distribution package contained.
-Permissions are given per-application inside the package, but overall they are allowed to access the network, and listen on the network for incoming connections.
-No file system access outside the sandbox or any other special permissions are granted.
+If your Linux distribution fully supports all of snapd's security features (like Ubuntu), the sandbox should effectively contain processes running within the immich-distribution package.
+Permissions are granted per-application within the package.
+Overall, they are allowed to access the network and listen for incoming connections.
+No file system access outside the sandbox or other special permissions are granted by default.

-So overall if you configure your firewall limiting what Immich can access, it would be hard for a process running inside this package to do any harm to your server.
-A denial of service is of course always possible.
+Therefore, if you configure your firewall to limit what Immich can access, it would be difficult for a process within this package to harm your server.
+However, a denial-of-service attack is always a possibility.

 Process Permissions